epfllibrary/zotero-course/01-intro.md

 ## Learning objectives

-At the end of the course, participants will :
+By the end of this workshop, participants will :

-1. Install Zotero
+1. install Zotero
-2. Create a Zotero library
+2. create a Zotero library
-3. Collect references and metadata from various sources
+3. collect references and metadata from various sources
-4. Cite and create bibliographies
+4. cite and create bibliographies
-5. Choose a citation style
+5. choose a citation style

 ## Program